 It took me 42 years, a lot of heartache, and so much unpleasurable sex to realize that being a “good girl” who doubted her worth wasn’t actually working.
 When my mother passed away from cancer, I was devastated.
-But I also realized that I was free – as an only child whose parents were both gone, I could finally find out who I am.
+But she was also the final tether to the old story of myself as the “good girl.”
+With both my parents gone, I could finally find out who I am.

 What I found was a sexual awakening and sexual healing I could have never known was coming.
 I sought out sexy experiences I’d never allowed myself to have before, took classes on consent, boundaries, sexual communication, and more.